udontur/obsidian/eng2d.md

 - Gatsby acts better than he is "putting on airs"
 - "Illusion of Grandeur"
 	- "He is the son of god": but Gatsby isn't
-	- "His parents imagination had never really accepted them as his parents at all"
+	- "His imagination had never really accepted them as his parents at all" Gatsby
 #### American Dream's Lie
+### Symbols
+- Green light --> Gatsby's dream (winning Daisy's love)
+- Yel

 ### Bank of Words
 ##### Epitome